ortonomy/flingapp-frontend/README.md

 flingapp is a react.js front-end for managing an organisation's book of freelancers.

 It is designed to use a fling server as a backend - available [here](https://github.com/ortonomy/fling-server)

+``master`` branch will be future production app ``development`` branch is obvious development. write your feature branches off of development

+We'll regularly pull development into master for new release